Kleponaeru/PT-Lucky-Test/README.md

 3. Use Ngrok public URL or Base64 encoding to make file accessible.
 4. Send file via UltraMSG API to WhatsApp number.

-> Base64 encoding is used to avoid ERR_NGROK_6024 errors when UltraMSG tries to fetch local files.

 Note: .sql are on root directory